 The Duration field of the MU-RTS TXS Trigger frame shall be(#676) set to one SIFS plus the time required to transmit the solicited CTS response frame.

-A Co-TDMA sharing AP identifies the Co-TDMA coordinated AP (#3170)to which a portion of the obtained TXOP is to be allocated by setting the AID12 field of the User Info field of the MU-RTS TXS Trigger frame to the Co-TDMA coordinated AP's AP ID, (#3604)as assigned by the Co-TDMA sharing AP.
+A Co-TDMA coordinating AP identifies the Co-TDMA coordinated AP (#3170)to which a portion of the obtained TXOP is to be allocated by setting the AID12 field of the User Info field of the MU-RTS TXS Trigger frame to the Co-TDMA coordinated AP's AP ID, (#3604)as assigned by the Co-TDMA coordinating AP.

-After a Co-TDMA coordinated AP receives an MU-RTS TXS Trigger frame from the Co-TDMA sharing AP that contains a User Info field (#3327)and the AID12 field of the User Info field contains the AP ID of the Co-TDMA coordinated AP, the (#1544)Co-TDMA coordinated AP may exchange one or more PPDUs within the time allocation signaled in the MU-RTS TXS Trigger frame.
-The first PPDU of this exchange (#990) shall carry a CTS frame, which is transmitted as per the rules defined in 26.2.6.3 (CTS frame sent in response to an MU-RTS Trigger frame) (#991)with the exceptions stated in 37.13.2.3 (Coordinated time division multiple access (Co-TDMA)).
+After a Co-TDMA coordinated AP receives an MU-RTS TXS Trigger frame from the Co-TDMA coordinating AP that contains a User Info field (#3327)and the AID12 field of the User Info field contains the AP ID of the Co-TDMA coordinated AP, the (#1544)Co-TDMA coordinated AP may exchange one or more PPDUs within the time allocation signaled in the MU-RTS TXS Trigger frame.
+The first PPDU of this exchange (#990), within the time allocation signaled in the MU-RTS TXS Trigger frame, shall carry a CTS frame, which is transmitted as per the rules defined in 26.2.6.3 (CTS frame sent in response to an MU-RTS Trigger frame) (#991)with the exceptions stated in 37.13.2.3 (Coordinated time division multiple access (Co-TDMA)).

+(#821)NOTE—When an AP participates in a Co-TDMA procedure, it can manage UL transmissions from its associated non-AP STAs using existing mechanisms such as RTS enablement (see 26.2.1 (TXOP duration-based RTS/CTS)) or MU-EDCA (see 26.2.7(EDCA operation using MU EDCA parameters)).
+Such coordination of UL transmissions can facilitate the reception of Co-TDMA-related transmissions, including the reception of an MU-RTS TXS Trigger frame at a polled AP or the reception of a MAPC TXOP Return frame at the Co-TDMA coordinating AP.

 The time allocated to a Co-TDMA coordinated AP identified in the MU-RTS TXS Trigger frame is specified in the Allocation Duration field in the MU-RTS TXS Trigger frame.

-The Co-TDMA sharing AP shall follow 37.25 (Fairness considerations for TXOP sharing(#1378)) when determining the time allocated to Co-TDMA coordinated AP(s) within an obtained TXOP.
+The Co-TDMA coordinating AP shall follow 37.25 (Fairness considerations for TXOP sharing(#1378)) when determining the time allocated to Co-TDMA coordinated AP(s) within an obtained TXOP.

-During the allocated time, any frame exchange between a Co-TDMA coordinated AP and its associated non-AP(s) shall be from the same or higher priority ACs as the primary AC of the obtained TXOP indicated in the Primary AC field of the Co-TDMA TB ICF or the Co-TDMA NTB ICF transmitted by the Co-TDMA sharing AP during the polling phase of Co-TDMA.
+During the allocated time, any frame exchange between a Co-TDMA coordinated AP and its associated non-AP(s) shall be from the same or higher priority ACs as the primary AC of the obtained TXOP indicated in the Primary AC field of the Co-TDMA TB ICF or the Co-TDMA NTB ICF transmitted by the Co-TDMA coordinating AP during the polling phase of Co-TDMA.

+(#825)In an MU-RTS TXS Trigger frame that allocates a TXOP to a Co-TDMA coordinated AP, the Co-TDMA coordinating AP shall not allocate an RU to the Co-TDMA coordinated AP outside the overlapping portion of the BSS bandwidths of the two APs.

+The PPDU carrying the CTS frame from a Co-TDMA coordinated AP shall be transmitted on the 20 MHz channel(s) indicated in the RU Allocation field of the User Info field of the MU-RTS TXS Trigger frame that allocated the time to the Co-TDMA coordinated AP.

+(#220)During the time allocated by a Co-TDMA coordinating AP, a Co-TDMA coordinated AP that is addressed by the MU-RTS TXS Trigger frame shall not transmit any PPDU that occupies subchannels other than those used when transmitting the CTS frame in response to the MU-RTS TXS Trigger frame.

-TXOP return phase
+37.13.2.3.5 TXOP return phase